danryan/runbooks-mirror/docs/zoekt/README.md

 #### Marking a zoekt node as lost

-When a Zoekt node PVC is over 80% of usage and reallocating or removing namespaces doesn't reduce the usage, you can quickly remove all namespaces from a Zoekt node by manually mark the node as lost.
+When a Zoekt node PVC is over 80% of usage and evicting or removing namespaces doesn't reduce the usage, you can quickly remove all namespaces from a Zoekt node by manually mark the node as lost.
 This is a safe operation because the lost node will reregister itself as a new node and the [Zoekt Architecture](https://handbook.gitlab.com/handbook/engineering/architecture/design-documents/code_search_with_zoekt/) will handle allocating all namespaces and projects.

 Warning: The new UUID must not exist in the table.